 - Added a visual indicator to the outline (once a user is dragging a note) to show that notes are to be dragged to the outline.

 - Changed the label “Notebook” to “Notes” to remove any indication of additional interactivity (i.e., adding outline points to it) and to keep the Notebook separate as its own tab.

 - Moved outline grip indicators to the left side of the text boxes to keep consistent with the Notebook.

-All of the UX and UI designs are responsive designs with different elements that respond differently when viewed on devices of different sizes.
-In the web, I used 12 columns for the large screen, 8 columns for tablet size, and 4 columns for phone size.
-The column width is 72px in a large desktop which the content width is 1128px; For large tablet, 48px is one column grid width, and 8 column width in total is 840px; For medium phone size, one-column grid width is 72px, the 4 columns grid size is 336px.
+All of the user interface designs are responsive to different screen sizes.
+In the web, I used 12 columns grid for the large screen, 8 columns grid for tablet size, and 4 columns grid for phone size.
+The one-column grid width is 72px in a large desktop and overall 12 column width is 1128px; For large tablet, 48px is one column grid width, and 8 column width in total is 840px; For medium phone size, one-column grid width is 72px, the 4 columns grid size is 336px.

 What I learned

-- At work, we have our legacy design patterns.
-However, new designs are always tied to consistency.
-In theory, consistency is necessary because we don’t want to detract from our goal that builds a learnable and user-centered experience design.
-Though at the same time, we want to move fast and reduce task clicks, building the aesthetical and usable new product.
-Conflicts always occur.
+- In theory, consistency is necessary because we don’t want to detract from our goal that builds a learnable and user-centered experience design.
+Though at the same time, we want to move fast and release our product as soon as we can take the market share.
+Conflict occurs.
 Consistency or efficiency?
-Our engineers prefer consistency because they already built a style library and wanted quickly grab the function from it.
-As designers, we have empathy for our users because of the extra number of clicks they have to go through.
-One of the solutions is to communicate with engineers and product managers, help them understand the special needs and user-centered design principal and thoughts behind it.
-This way can get the new design pattern into the next sprint.
-It would well group consistency and efficiency together and unify the team to make a success.
+Our engineers prefer consistency because they have a style library and wanted quickly grab the function from it.
+As designers, we have empathy for our users and we needed to make adjustments of functions to fit our user needs which costs time.
+One of the solutions is to communicate with engineers and product managers, help them understand the needs of users, build the consensus of user-centered design mindsets, and keep them updated with each iteration of the design.
+In this way, it would well group consistency and efficiency together and unify the team to make a success.